 Jens Jakob Nordvig began his finance career at Goldman Sachs in London in 2001.
 He eventually went on to lead the global currency strategy group before joining the hedge fund Bridgewater Associates.
-Currently, Nordvig heads currency strategy and fixed income research for Nomura Securities.
+From 2009-2015, Nordvig headed currency strategy and fixed income research for Nomura Securities, and in 2016 he founded Exante Data and Exante Advisors.
+Exante Data provides analytical tools and smart data solutions to institutional investors globally.
+Exante Advisors provides discretionary macro strategy to CIOs of a select number of high profile macro-focussed investment managers.
+He serves as CEO of both companies.
+Key points from Jens Nordvig’s bio:

 In 2012, he received international recognition as a finalist in the Wolfson Economics Prize for his lead authorship of “Rethinking the European monetary union,” an essay on the future of the Eurozone.